mattbierner/nu/index.md

             nu.NIL)))
 ```

-### Streams may contain any element type
-Including objects, functions, falsy values, and other streams.
+Streams may contain any element type, including objects, functions, falsy values, and other streams.

 ``` javascript
 nu.cons(